jzonta/FakerRestaurant/README.md

 Usage
 -----

-To  use this with [Faker](https://github.com/fzaninotto/Faker), you must add the `FakerRestaurant\FakerProvider` class to the Faker generator:
+To  use this with [Faker](https://github.com/fzaninotto/Faker), you must add the `FakerRestaurant\Restaurant` class to the Faker generator:

 ```php
 <?php